riaz1751/LMNH-ale-alw-plants-project/pipeline/README.md

 ## Features

 - Fetches plant data from API endpoints
-- Uses multthreading for faster execution
+- Uses multi-threading for faster execution
 - Automatically skips duplicates by checking last timestamps
 - Uses logging for progress, updates and errors
 - Loads all the data into a JSON file